LoniasGR/todo-react-laravel/README.md

 Todo application based on React and Laravel.
 From Laravel we only use the API.
 The idea is that every time you open the website you get a UUID for your session, which you can use later to come back to the exact same todo list.
+I also skipped the due date, because I didn't want to invest more time in it.

 ### Set Up